priyaranjan-behera/Odia_Dataset/README.md

 # Odia_Dataset
-Dataset contains extracted odia digit images and forms from which characters can be extracted.
+Dataset contains extracted Odia digit images and forms from which characters can be extracted.

 The Odia Number Dataset folder contains the dataset of the Odia digits where each of the classes have been organized in separated folders.